EldritchCometh/py_neural_network/README.md

 This will:
    * Create a NeuralNetwork object with shape `[784, 16, 16, 10]`
    * Train it `with learning rate 1`, `batch size 32`, and `duration 5 minutes` and
-   * Print reports evert 10 seconds and at the end of 5 minutes that include:
+   * Print reports evert 10 seconds and at the end of the 5 minute duration containing:
-      - Accuracy of the predictions
+      * Accuracy of the predictions
-      - Mean squared error measurement of loss
+      * Mean squared error measurement of loss

 ### Try out some of your own options:
    * Try different network shapes by changing the shape peramater of the NeuralNetwork class.
    * Try out different peramaters for `train_network()` for
       * learning rates